cloudymax/argocd-nvidia-lab/kubevirt/machine-sizes/README.md

 |large |8             |  32         |

 ## High CPU

+Twice the number of cores as the standard tier.

 | Name          | CPU   (vCores) | Memory  (GB)  |
 |---            |---           |---          |